 - apology - “Appall” has two [p]s and two [l]s, but if you put two of each into “apology,” people will be appalled, and you’ll need to apologize.

 - axle - An axle is a rod on which two wheels spin.
 An axel is a jump done by a figure skater.
 And Axl was the lead singer of Guns-N-Roses.

 - accordion - The accordion is portable, so you can play it while riding in your Honda Accord.

 - barbecue - You go out, eat some pulled pork and play some pool, but you have to get the gear from the bartender, so behind the bar, there’ll be a cue, a rack and some balls.

 - beginning - Well if it only had one [n], then the [i] would have to say its own name, and then we’d be saying “be guy ning,” which is just silly.
 If it had two [g] he would be "beggin."

 - broccoli - Better than E. coli any day, even if you hate vegetables.

 - business - The bus driver conducts his business all day long.
-Get it?
-Conducts?
-Business?
-Get it?
+He is a bus driver, not a buis driver.